 The next stop was the school library where there were 17 books about butterflies.
 Many were about big, bold overseas butterflies, and they were quite light on scientific content.
 The little information on native butterflies often had dense text, and the small font wasn’t child friendly.
 A web search gave us similar results.

-Angela went back to my students and fellow teachers with our plans.
+Angela went back to her students and fellow teachers with the plans.
 They were all very keen to have some in-depth, New Zealand-specific resources, so we began our work.

 We had three overarching goals: